The Science of Broth Bomb

 In a Broth Bomb stew, what happens is much like what happens in our own guts.
 We produce acids to break down the starch fibers, while we produce high pH bile to break down the protein, which are made up of amino acids.
 We're doing some of this in the stew, which gives it a more palatable texture, especially for people used to processed foods.
 It pre-digests the food, like a marinade while cooking.

-If you’ll bear with me, I’m going to dive deeper into some archeological theories about biology and diet.
-Different from other omnivores, primates like us have become designated as frugivores.
+There's some new archeological theories about biology and diet emerging.
+Different from other omnivores, primates and humans have become designated as frugivores.
 Still being territorial animals, primates kill and sometimes eat rival primates.
-The motivation is not to hunt, but more likely to prevent groves of fruits and nuts from being plundered.
+The motivation seems not to hunt for meat, but more territorial.
+Like to prevent their groves of fruits and nuts from being plundered.
 To a wild primate, the contents of the rivals’ stomachs would have been the secondary prize.
 They’ve been known to eat the flesh as well.
-Animal flesh is not well suited for the primate digestive system.
+But, biologically, animal flesh is not well suited for the primate digestive system.
 Primates, even humans, never evolved to have shorter digestive tracts or dispose of dietary cholesterol like true omnivores.
 Our ancestors had to resort to eating animal flesh for survival, but it was never ideal for living long disease free lives.

-But what may have been advantageous, even still today, is consuming those predigested plants.
-While not necessary or advisable today, some paleo humans may have further benefited from packing the belly of a hunted animal with barks/herbs, veggies, and hard foods like grains/nuts/seeds/tuber.
+But what may have been advantageous, even still today, is consuming those predigested plants in the belly of other primates.
+While not necessary or advisable today, some paleo humans may have further benefited from packing the belly of a hunted animal with barks/herbs, veggies, and hard plant-foods like grains/nuts/seeds/tuber.
 Then using the animal as a sort of pot over coals/fire.
-Using the animals bile and acids to predigest the foods would have had advantages much like cooking, by unlocking more of the nutrients of the plants.
-Basically, using other animals to first process our plant foods.
+Using the animals bile and acids to predigest the foraged plants would have had advantages much like cooking, by unlocking more of the nutrients of the plants.

 Baking soda has always been a known trick for getting softer beans.
 Soaking them overnight with a high pH solution breaks down the tannins in the skin.
-No one has ever found a way to cook stews with the baking soda instead, until now.
+No one has ever considered a way to cook stews with the baking soda, without discarding the alkaline water/broth, until now.

 On a side note in regard to the paleo topic, we may never know if fire was first used to cook tubers (root vegetables) or cook animals, but the leading theory is now that the access to complex carbohydrates is what fueled the human brain growth and intelligence.
 There’s starch genes and other evidence dating back to the early paleo periods, when most paleo human stool samples showed evidence of nothing more than a couple insects in regard to animal consumption.

-We believe we found a great modern balance of cooking methods to help access more nutrients without over processing these plant foods.
+We believe that wit Broth Bomb™ we found a great modern balance of cooking methods to help access more nutrients without over processing these plant foods.
 But we’d rather just focus on the fact they’re safe, make cooking fun, and improve the texture of plant foods for picky primates.